This week the Stronger U Member Spotlight is shining on Chris Palmer. Chris was coached by David A. Schneider.

 Are there any tips or advice you’d give to new members of Stronger U to help them succeed early on?

-Find the healthy pure food sources (protein, fat, and carbs) that you can eat every single day without getting tired of them.
+Find healthy, pure food sources (protein, fat, and carbs) that you can eat every single day without getting tired of them.
 That’s your foundation.
 Slowly work to mix in other foods that will keep you from wanting to take a break.
 Use MyFitnessPal, it’s a godsend and TOTALLY worth the $10 a month.
 It makes keeping track of your macros so easy!
 Don’t be terrified to go to Chipotle, their food is excellent and if you’re careful it’s pretty easy to work a double meat rice bowl with guacamole, mild and medium salsas, and fajita veggies into your macros for the day!!

 If someone is thinking about joining Stronger U, what would you tell them?